 If you are a new pet parent who wants to look beyond garden variety names for your fur baby, why not pick a flower-inspired moniker from among the bouquet of botanical names we’ve dug up!
-We’ve unearthed nearly 50 flower names for dogs for inspiration.
+We’ve unearthed flower names for dogs — as well as plant and tree names — for inspiration.

 The beautiful wildflower is closely associated with anticipation.